Capillary surfaces arising in singular perturbation problems: Introduction

-and $B_r(x_0)\subset B_1$.
-However, if $u_\e$ is {\bf any} solution of \eqref{pde-0} then non-degeneracy may not be true.
-There is a sufficient condition \cite{CLW-uniform} Theorem 6.3 that implies \eqref{nondeg}.
-Another striking difference is that for the stationary case there are wedge-like global solutions for which the measure theoretic free boundary is empty.
-This is impossible for the minimizers, for the zero set of a minimizer has uniformly positive Lebesgue density.
+Some well-known examples demonstrate rather strikingly that for the stationary case there are wedge-like global solutions for which the measure theoretic boundary of $\po u$ is empty.
+This is impossible for minimizers.
+In fact, the zero set of a minimizer has uniformly positive Lebesgue density.
 In this respect Theorem A only states that if $u$ is non-degenerate at $x_0$ then the blow-up is a nontrivial cone.

-The existence of wedge solutions (see Remark 5.1 \cite{CLW-uniform}) suggests that further assumptions are needed to formulate the free boundary condition.
-One of this is to assume that the positivity set has upper Lebesgue density $\Theta^{*}(\{u>0\}, x)<1$, i.e. the upper density measure is not covering the full ball.
-Observe that for the wedge solution's topological boundary is not the measure theoretic boundary.
-Our next result addresses the degeneracy and wedge-formation at the free boundary of blow-ups in $\R^3$.
+The existence of wedge solutions (see Remark 5.1 \cite{CLW-uniform}) suggests that some further assumptions are needed to formulate the free boundary condition.
+For instance, one may assume that the upper Lebesgue density at $x\in \fb u$ satisfies $\Theta^{*}(x, \{u>0\})<1$, i.e. the upper density measure is not covering the full ball.
+We emphasize that for some solutions the topological and measure theoretic boundaries may not coincide.
+Our next result addresses the degeneracy and wedge-formation in $\R^3$ of blow-ups at free boundary points.